IndustryNot for Profit

 Story TypeSuccess Stories

-The programme included the development of a blended learning solution encompassing a range of tailored, role-based training courses for more than 6000 people who will use the Unit4 Business World (Agresso) ERP system plus comprehensive supporting materials.
+The programme included the development of a collaborative learning solution encompassing a range of tailored, role-based training courses (plus comprehensive supporting materials) for more than 6000 people who will use the Unit4 Business World (Agresso) ERP system.

 “We’re delighted to have been chosen to work with such a well-known and respected charity,” said Joanne Harrison, Optimum’s Director of Sales.
 “National Trust aimed to further improve its efficiency through the implementation of Unit4 Business World (Agresso) and totally understood that training its staff how to use the system properly was a key factor in in achieving that goal.”